FME Version

 Step-by-Step Instructions

-Part 1: Set Up your Git Environment
+Part 1: Set Up a Git Environment

 1. Create Custom diff/merge Shell Scripts